Is 740 a Good Credit Score?

 Recommended: How Do I Check My Credit Score?

-Can I Get an Auto Loan with a 740 Credit Score?
+Can I Get an Auto Loan With a 740 Credit Score?

 When applying for an auto loan, keep in mind that lenders will likely consider other factors, including your income and the size of your down payment, when deciding whether or not to approve you for a car loan and at what rate.

-Can I Get a Mortgage with a 740 Credit Score?
+Can I Get a Mortgage With a 740 Credit Score?

 With this score, you should have no trouble getting approved for a home mortgage loan.
 You should also be able to unlock some of the best interest rates and terms available.
-Mortgage lenders view a credit score of 740 as a sign that you are a low credit risk and are likely to repay the loan as agreed.
+Mortgage lenders can view a credit score of 740 as a sign that you are a low credit risk and are likely to repay the loan as agreed.

-Can I Get a Personal Loan with a 740 Credit Score?
+Can I Get a Personal Loan With a 740 Credit Score?

 With a credit score of 740, you are likely to qualify for most personal loans.
 Lenders generally consider a credit score of 740 to be very good, indicating that you are a low credit risk.
 This makes you an attractive candidate for personal loan lenders, who are likely to offer you favorable terms and conditions.

-Before deciding whether to approve you for a loan (and at what rate), however, lenders will also look at your income, employment history, and debt-to-income ratio.
+Before deciding whether to approve you for a loan (and at what rate), however, lenders will also look at your income, employment history, and DTI ratio.
 You generally need a consistent and steady monthly income and a DTI ratio less than 36% to qualify for the best rates and terms on personal loans.
 Since most personal loans are unsecured, you don’t need any collateral (like a car or a home) for approval.

-Takeaway
+The Takeaway

 Think twice before turning to high-interest credit cards.
 Consider a SoFi personal loan instead.
 SoFi offers competitive fixed rates and same-day funding.
-Checking your rate takes just a minute.
+See your rate in minutes.

 Photo credit: iStock/Liubomyr Vorona